niess/goupil/docs/description.rst

 ----

-Goupil is a Monte Carlo transport engine designed for low-energy gamma photons (0.1-3 MeV), typically emitted by radio-isotopes like radon-222.
-By using a backward algorithm and making a few approximations, Goupil can significantly accelerate Monte Carlo simulations, resulting in computation time savings of up to 5 orders of magnitude in certain cases.
-For more information, refer to [Niess24]_.

 This section provides a practical overview of Goupil illustrated with examples.
 Refer to the :doc:`Python <library/index>` and :doc:`C <interface/index>`
 interface sections of this document for a detailed description of the user